Formal Hypothesis Tests for Additive Structure in Random Forests: Hypothesis tests for feature significance

-Given this asymptotic normality, \cite{MentchTrees} propose a hypothesis test to evaluate feature significance, which we briefly summarize here.
-Suppose that the data consists of only two covariates $X_1$ and $X_2$ and that the response is observed according to $Y = F(X_1, X_2) + \epsilon$.
-To test the significance of $X_2$, we begin with a test set $\predpoints$ consisting of $N$ points and build two subsampled ensembles $\hat{F}$ and $\hat{F}_1$ using the same subsamples, but where $\hat{F}$ is built using both $X_1$ and $X_2$ and $\hat{F}_1$ is built using only $X_1$.
-Predictions at each point in $\predpoints$ are then made with each ensemble and by extension of the central limit theorem referenced above, the vector of differences in predictions has a multivariate normal distribution with mean $\mu$ and variance $\Sigma$.
-Given consistent estimators of these parameters, $\hat{\mu}^{T} \hat{\Sigma}^{-1} \hat{\mu} \sim \chi_{N}^2$ can be used as a test statistic to formally test the hypotheses
+Recent theory has demonstrated that a subsampling approach to constructing supervised ensembles like random forests may allow these learners to be reigned in within the realm of traditional statistical inference.
+Specifically, \cite{MHJMLR} show that by controlling the subsample growth rate, individual predictions are asymptotically normal thereby paving the way for a formal method of evaluating variable (feature) significance.
+As a simple example, consider a setting with just two features $X_1$ and $X_2$ where the response observed according to $Y = F(X_1, X_2) + \epsilon$.
+To test the significance of $X_2$, we can generate a test set $\predpoints$ consisting of $N$ points and build two subsampled ensembles $\hat{F}$ and $\hat{F}_1$.
+Both ensembles employ the same subsamples, but $\hat{F}$ is constructed using both $X_1$ and $X_2$ whereas $\hat{F}_1$ is built using only $X_1$.
+Predictions at each point in $\predpoints$ are then made with each ensemble and \cite{MHJMLR} show that the vector of differences in predictions has a multivariate normal limiting distribution with mean $\mu$ and variance $\Sigma$.
+Given consistent estimators of these parameters, $\hat{\mu}^{T} \hat{\Sigma}^{-1} \hat{\mu} \sim \chi_{N}^2$ can be used as a test statistic to formally evaluate the hypotheses

-The testing procedure we propose here follows similarly, but we impose additional structure on the test set which will allow us to perform tests for additivity and avoid training an additional set of trees.
+Though asymptotically valid, this procedure requires building separate ensembles for each feature of interest.
+We demonstrate here that imposing additional structure on the test set allows us to both avoid training an additional set of trees and also perform tests for additivity.